 “I am using Photoshop 13.0.1 and cannot locate the Insert Conditional menu item.
 Could you please tell me how to proceed.”
 Strange as it may sound, I am paraphrasing myself since my question is no longer there.
 But wait, there’s more …

 So, I went back to the Adobe Help page again and added to my previous comment by saying something like (paraphrasing again) “I since have learned that Photoshop CS6 does not really mean Photoshop CS6 but only Photoshop CS6.
 Is there a VP of confusion at Adobe?
 Why are you using the confusing reference to Photoshop CS6 to mean the old and the new versions.”
 Oh, the mighty moderators did not like my sarcasm and deleted the comment altogether.
 Later I went back and saw the missing comment (or did not see it) and wrote another comment “Why bother to discuss this page since you delete the comments and questions you do not like.
 Shame“, or something like that.
 And I meant that, Shame!
 Yes, it is their forum, yes, they control the content, but by inviting to “Discuss This Page” they are making an offer and I am accepting it.
-And, with clean language I am expressing how confusing that page is, where it is supposed to help the users.
+And, with a clean language, I am expressing how confusing that page is, where it is supposed to help the users.
 What is wrong with these companies?
 The bigger they become the more draconian they are.
 If you want registered visitors to discuss your content you need to be grown up enough to accept negative comments along with the positive you seem to be expecting.

 I repeat my admonition to Adobe, shame on you to censor user comment which you openly invited.
 And accept the fact that using Photoshop CS6 to refer to two different products is clearly confusing.